-9.208.11 Common to all proposals for the site is the protection and enhancement of the WWI Memorial Garden as a focal point for the development as a whole.
-This is reflected in the Kefa masterplan and the AECOM Design Code report.
+8.11 Common to all proposals for the site is the protection and enhancement of the WWI Memorial Garden as a focal point for the development as a whole.
+This is reflected in the KEFA masterplan and the AECOM Design Code report.
 Furthermore, it is proposed that the Memorial Garden forms the centrepiece of a heritage trail across the site.
-[B40]

-9.218.12 The Forum is-was keen to see Modern Methods of Construction (MMC) used as a means of accelerating the development of building in the Area and believe thought that some of the existing buildings on the Barracks could be re-used as an on-site MMC factory.
-Once construction is complete, tThe Forum also believeds a number of the buildings could again be repurposed and enhanced to both exploit their commercial opportunities as well as the heritage value relating to their former use by the military.
-[B41]
+8.12 The Forum was keen to see Modern Methods of Construction (MMC) used as a means of accelerating the development of building in the Area and thought that some of the existing buildings on the Barracks could be re-used as an on-site MMC factory.
+The Forum also believed a number of the buildings could be re-purposed and enhanced to both exploit their commercial opportunities as well as the heritage value relating to their former use by the military.